Jaraka

-Jaraka is a town and Notified Area Council in Dharmasala Block of Jajpur district in Odisha, India.
+Jaraka is a town in Dharmasala Block of Jajpur district in Odisha, India.
 Located on the banks of Brahmani River, it is one of the fastest-growing areas in the district.

 Geography

 It is located on the banks of River Brahmani and is split into two parts by National Highway 16.

 The Western part mainly consists of Bada Bazaar, Hanuman Market, College Road, Telephone Exchange Road, Stadium Road, IDCO Industrial Estate and several Residential areas.
 There are a number of colonies here, the major ones are Kumari Colony, Surya Vihar Colony (Jamubania) and Pandua.
 It also has the Block Headquarters Office, Treasury and several Govt.
 Offices.

 The Eastern Part consists of mainly Market areas namely Main Market, Bus Stand, Cuttack Road, Gopabandhu Chhak and Shanti Baazar.

-To the north of the town, Deuli Hill is present on the banks of Brahmani River.
+To the north of the town, Deuli Hill is located on the banks of the Brahmani River.
+Tourism has increased, with new cafes and the hilltops serving as primary attractions.
+Located in the Jajpur district, the town features natural scenery and various points of interest.

-The arrival of innovation has caused an increase in the in-house tourism.
-New cafes and the hilltops are major attraction.
-Despite being a small town in Jajpur district, it houses the epitome of nature, the very beauty of Odisha.
-The small suburb houses a lot secrets, waiting for you to come and unveil it.